Last Updated on November 20, 2021 by Andy Brooks

 Unmanaged – The hosting service has little involvement.
-The customer is in charge of operating system upgrades, security patches and even maintenance.
+The customer is in charge of operating system upgrades, security patches, and even maintenance.

 Again, there are certain limits to these types of hosting services.
-With dedicated hosting, unless your plan comes with a redundant server, customers are at the mercy of their own downtimes and maintenance schedules or even unfortunate events involving the service provider.
+With dedicated hosting, unless your plan comes with a redundant server, customers are at the mercy of their downtimes and maintenance schedules or even unfortunate events involving the service provider.

-Cloud Hosting – could be considered as similar to VPS hosting, where customers are given their own servers but in virtualized environments.
+Cloud hosting could be considered similar to VPS hosting, where customers are given their servers but in virtualized environments.
 The difference is that the virtual servers are much more scalable.

 Managed WordPress Hosting

 And then, there’s Managed WordPress Hosting.
-WordPress is the world’s most popular web development platform based on the PHP scripting language and is used by over 60 million websites thanks to its ease of use and high degree of customizability.
+WordPress is the world’s most popular web development platform based on the PHP scripting language and is used by over 60 million websites thanks to its ease of use and a high degree of customizability.

-With managed hosting the hosting service assists the customers manage, update, secure, backup, migrate and optimize WordPress websites.
-This includes the proper configuration of the type of hosting service the site is running on.
+With managed hosting the hosting service assists the customers manage, update, secure, backup, migrate, and optimize WordPress websites.
+This includes the proper configuration of the hosting service the site is running on.